shield-h2020/store/docs/vnsf/packaging.md

 ### Elements

-To foster vNF reuse and remove SHIELD applicability barriers the SHIELD vNF package format extends existing vNF formats by introducing:
+To foster VNF reuse and remove SHIELD applicability barriers the SHIELD VNF package format extends existing VNF formats by introducing:

-* a security manifest to ensure vNF tamper-proofing
+* a security manifest to ensure VNF tamper-proofing
 * a digitally-signed security manifest to prove provenance and integrity
-* support for including Orchestrator-specific vNF package format
+* support for including Orchestrator-specific VNF package format
 * a .tar.gz package format to enclose everything

 A SHIELD vNSF package (`.tar.gz` file) comprises: